jaynetics/gouteur/README.md

     ref: some_specific_branch # optional, default is the default branch
     before: setup_special_dependency # optional, bundle is always installed
     tasks: ['rspec', 'rake foo'] # optional, default is `rake`
+    name: cool_gem # optional, defaults to repo name from uri, e.g. `some_gem`
     locked: true # optional, prevents setting an incompatible VERSION
+    force: true # optional, forces test even if VERSION is incompatible
 ```

 Then simply `bundle exec gouteur` or add the rake task to your Rakefile: